 I decided that it was time to leave my ego in Brooklyn and make my first pilgrimage to learn from the master drummers in Istanbul.
 Accompanied by a group of my favorite students who happened to be all women, “The Magic Girls”, I set off for Istanbul.
 We rented an apartment in the heart of the “Tünel” music district of Istanbul and resolved to learn as much as we could.

 I found my teacher Bünyamin Olgucan, started taking lessons, and fell in love with Istanbul.
 It took a few years of awkward transition to feel comfortable, but it was worth it.
-Now I have my own Darbuka Ofis in downtown Istanbul and travel the world teaching this technique.
+Now I have my own Darbuka Ofis in downtown Istanbul and travel the world performing and teaching.
+You can still find me and Bünyamin most days at the Darbuka Ofis still training together after 10 years!

 I'm so excited to be able to put the information up on the online school as a means to spread the knowledge to anyone who is interested!